"HISSATSU! DOUBLE COMPILE!"

 - "Jah, so long!"

-- Hollywood Hacking - It's really not possible for a computer virus to physically jump from a monitor onto a nearby cell phone.
-Rule Of Cool, indeed.
+- Hollywood Hacking: It's really not possible for a computer virus to physically jump from a monitor onto a nearby cell phone (even if it's just a visualization, phones at the time didn't have Wi-Fi and couldn't be on the same network as the PC).
+Rule of Cool, indeed.

 - Deliberately invoked with a doujinshi SCSI card.